Akazoo/CharityApp/README.md

 2. Contact form.
 3. User registration with password and email validation.
 4. Add donation form available after logging in.
+5. Your own account with donation list and settings.
+6. Administrator account and management panel for donations, administrators, foundations and users.
+7. Forgotten passwords reset.

 - In the nearest future:

-1. Your own account with donation list and settings.
-2. Administrator account and management panel for donations, administrators, foundations and users.
-3. Forgotten passwords reset.
-4. Additional translation file for English language.
+1. Additional translation file for English language.
-5. Donations archiving.
-6. Email messages sent to users regarding changes of their accounts or application updates.
+2. Email messages sent to users regarding changes of their accounts or application updates.

 Polish transcription :